SAR-ARD/s1ard/docs/general/geoaccuracy.rst

 Geolocation Accuracy
 ====================

-Item 4.3 of the CARD4L NRB specification requires, as minimum, an estimate of the absolute location error (ALE) “as bias and standard deviation, provided in slant range/azimuth, or Northing/Easting” [1].
+Item 4.3 of the CARD4L NRB specification requires, as minimum, an estimate of the absolute location error (ALE) "as bias and standard deviation, provided in slant range/azimuth, or Northing/Easting" [1].
 As desired target the accuracy is less or equal 0.1 pixels radial root mean square error (rRMSE), which can be defined as:

 .. math::